patman023/nysthimanual/pages/basics/basics.md

 Pulse/Trigger: A +10 V signal, typically with a duration of 1 ms (older modules with the 0.1 ms duration are being updated)

+Sync: A special-purpose Trigger for the μ-series Sequencers.

 ---

 ## Displays